 Online Application: Applicants complete an initial online application that includes a basic college admissions application as well as additional essay questions, letters of recommendation, and family financial information.
-All application materials must be submitted by 11:59 pm.
+All application materials must be submitted on December 1 by 11:59 pm.
 After an initial screening of written application materials, applicants are notified whether they will advance by email on December 11.

-Decision: Taylor selects finalists and mails decision letters on February 19.
-Finalists are given a week to decide and commit to the Act Six program, agreeing to attend the college for which they were selected and to participate fully in the five-month training program.
+Decision: Finalists are given one week to decide and commit to the Act Six program by March 1, agreeing to participate fully in the six-month training program.
 Applicants may withdraw from the process at any time prior to this commitment.
-The new class of Act Six scholars are formally announced to the public at a community celebration on March 6.
+The new class of Act Six scholars are formally announced to the public on March 10.